rudderlabs/rudderstack-docs/destinations/crm/drip.md

 * Either `id` or `email` must be provided.

-`User Creation Mode` allows you to create a user with `email`, if it doesn't already exist.
+`User Creation Mode` allows you to create a user with `email`, if user doesn't already exist.
 You can disable it if you don't want new users to be created.
-In this case we will search the user with provided `email`, if user exists then track call can be made else call will be aborted.

 {% hint style="warning" %}
 If `dripId` is provided in call, then new users will not be created, even if `User Creation Mode` is enabled.